kismX/python_theory/23-05-17_Tag19/1-theory_functions.md

 - ..
 2. **custom functions**
 - you create yourself
-- can be tailored to perform specoific tasks or operations
+- can be tailored to perform specific tasks or operations

 To **create a function** u need to follow a few basic steps:
 - use the **def** keyword to define the func